Skip to main content

 FedEx Corporate ServicesMelville61Closure

-The largest notice was filed by ABM Aviation at its Jamaica facility, reporting 560 affected workers.
+The single largest action involved ABM Aviation at its Jamaica facility, reporting 560 affected workers.
 Opinion Access followed with 460 workers.

 Trend & Outlook